 Mbed-enabled development platform for the MAX32620 ultra-low-power microcontroller.
 On-board PMIC, fuel gauge, peripherals, and Pmod™ connectors enable rapid development with a small 0.9in x 2.0in board.

-The MAX32630/MAX32631 feature an Arm® Cortex®-M4 with FPU CPU that delivers ultra-low power, high-efficiency signal processing functionality with significantly reduced power consumption and ease of use.
+The MAX32625/MAX32626 feature an Arm® Cortex®-M4 with FPU CPU that delivers high-efficiency signal processing, ultra-low power consumption and ease of use.

 Power-optimized Arm Cortex-M4F.
 Optimal peripheral mix provides platform scalability.
 On-board Bluetooth 4.0 BLE transceiver with chip antenna.